Baltimore Ravens: 2026 NFL Draft Preview

 How They Got Here

 The Ravens' fall was unexpected.
 After reaching the AFC Championship Game in 2024 (losing to the Chiefs), expectations were Super Bowl or bust.
-Instead, Lamar suffered a partially torn MCL in Week 5 against Cincinnati and missed six games.
-Tyler Huntley went 2-4 as the starter, and even when Lamar returned, he wasn't the same player — clearly protecting the knee, less willing to run.
-The defense, without Roquan Smith (traded to Denver for cap relief) and an aging secondary, allowed 26.3 PPG (23rd in the NFL).
-Harbaugh stunned everyone by leaving for the Giants after the season, ending an 18-year partnership.
-Monken, who transformed the offense in his two years as OC, was promoted to keep some continuity.
+Instead, Lamar suffered a hamstring injury in Week 4 against Kansas City and missed three games.
+He later missed Week 17 with a back issue.
+Even when Lamar returned, he wasn't the same player — clearly protecting himself, less willing to run.
+Zay Flowers had a solid second season but couldn't carry the passing game alone.
+The defense, without key pieces and an aging secondary, allowed 23.4 PPG (18th in the NFL).
+The Ravens finished 8-9, second in the AFC North.
+Harbaugh was fired after the season, ending an 18-year run as the most successful coach in franchise history.
+Todd Monken left to become the Browns' head coach.
+GM Eric DeCosta hired Jesse Minter (former Lions DC and Chargers DC) as the new head coach.

 Team Needs

-Baltimore picks at #14 after a shocking 7-10 season that saw Lamar Jackson miss 6 games with a knee injury and the defense collapse without key pieces.
+Baltimore picks at #14 after a disappointing 8-9 season that saw Lamar Jackson miss about 4 games with injuries and the defense struggle without key pieces.
 The Ravens lost in the AFC Championship Game in 2024, but the 2025 roster couldn't replicate the success.
-John Harbaugh left for the Giants after 18 seasons, and new HC Todd Monken (promoted from OC) inherits a team that still has Lamar but needs to rebuild around him.
+John Harbaugh was fired after 18 seasons (then hired by the Giants), and new HC Jesse Minter inherits a team that still has Lamar and Zay Flowers but needs to add another receiving weapon and rebuild the defense.

 Draft Outlook

-Monken's offense needs a true WR1 for Lamar.
-The Ravens have never given Jackson an elite outside weapon, and it's cost them in the playoffs repeatedly.
+The Ravens need another receiver to complement Zay Flowers and give Lamar a true 1-2 punch.
 Carnell Tate is the realistic target at #14 — Jordyn Tyson will likely be gone by this point.
+Tate's size (6-2) would pair well with the 5-10 Flowers.
 On defense, Colton Hood (CB) or T.J.
 Parker (EDGE) would address the secondary and pass rush holes left by departures.
-Monken wants to open up the passing game — a receiver is the most likely pick.
+A receiver is the most likely pick to maximize Lamar's remaining prime.

 Top Prospect Fits